Banpreet-Aulakh/Exoplanet-ML-Data-Analysis-CMPT353/README.md

 ## Usage
 ### Training the Models
-1. Use `data_exploration.ipynb` to process the data and create the necessary CSV files.
+1. Download the data folder and replace it with the data folder from [here](https://drive.google.com/file/d/1aaVGC6HPTHWbxfuUbTZPnbUmz3ApxLam/view?usp=drive_link) in the cloned directory
-2. Run `lightcurve_downloader.ipynb` to download the light curve data.
+   *Alternatively you can use the lightcurve downloader.ipynb and manually download the files in individual batches to suit your needs*
-3. Train the Random Forest models by running `train_statsmodels.py`.
+2. Train the Random Forest models by running `train_statsmodels.py`.

 ### Evaluating the Models
-1. Ensure you have the validation dataset in the correct directories.
+1. Ensure you have the data in the correct directories.
+(It should be if you ran `train_statsmodels.py` above)
 2. Run `evaluate_model.py` to evaluate both stats-based classifier models using the validation dataset.
+   *You can also test it on the other validation lightcurves, but those only contain confirmed data, no false positives*

 ## Dependencies
 - lightkurve